winglang/playground/apps/tour/src/tutorials/main/03-tutorial.md

 ### Invoking our function

-Next, locate the **cloud.Function** node in the simulator map view and invoke it from the interaction pane (click **Invoke**).
+Next, locate the **cloud.Function** node in the simulator and invoke it from the interaction pane (click **Invoke**).

 ### Inspecting logs